A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Overview of the publications

 \section{Overview of the publications}

-This section provides a comprehensive overview of the 281 selected journal papers.
+This section provides a comprehensive overview of the 366 selected papers.
 After their selection, the papers were grouped according to their domain of application, as better explained in the thematic analysis of Sec.~\ref{section:Thematic analysis}.
 In the following, some overall bibliographic information about the reviewed articles is presented.

-Fig.~\ref{f:grafico_anno_ambito} displays the number of publications over time across different groups.
-A cumulative positive trend can be observed over time, reflecting an increasing interest in spatio-temporal GNN models across various fields, since 2020.
-The four most common groups that have seen the greatest increase in publications are ``Environment", ``Generic", ``Mobility", and ``Predictive monitoring".
+Fig.~\ref{f:grafico_anno_ambito} presents a stacked column chart showing the number of journal and conference publications over time, broken down by research group.
+The height of each column represents the total number of publications per year, while the colored segments represent contributions from each group.
+A clear upward trend can be observed over time, especially in journal papers, reflecting an increasing interest in spatio-temporal GNN models across various fields, since 2020.
+The groups that experienced the most significant increase are \enquote{Environment}, \enquote{Generic}, \enquote{Mobility}, and \enquote{Predictive monitoring}, among which \enquote{Generic} and \enquote{Mobility} stand out in terms of both number of publications and the novelty of their contributions.
 For more details, see also the group numerosity reported in Tab.~\ref{t:tabella pivot}.

-The catalog of the publication sources indicates that, in the studies period, 145 different journals have published articles on GNN models for time series forecasting or classification.
+The catalog of the publication sources indicates that, in the studies period, 131 different Q1 and Q2 journals have published articles on GNN models for time series forecasting or classification.
 Tab.~\ref{t:tabella giornali} lists the journals with more than 5 published papers.

 The diversity of the journals indicates a vast range of potential applications for spatio-temporal GNN models in different fields.
 This suggests that researchers often select journals based on the specific domain of application.
 This allows them to reach targeted audiences, and contribute within their respective fields.
 Such diversity also underlines the interdisciplinary nature of GNNs research, clearly spanning multiple domains.
-As for the publishers, there are around 40 different publishers, and the ones with more than 5 papers are listed in Tab.~\ref{t:tabella publisher}.
+As for ranked A* and A conference venues, 18 different venues have hosted publications on GNN models for time series forecasting or classification.
+The conference venues with 5 or more papers are listed in Tab.~\ref{t:tabella conferenze}. {\tabcolsep=1pt